This document sets out Fleetcor’s approach and strategy for handling its tax affairs and managing tax risk of its UK Companies.

 Fleetcor UK has outlined its management of tax risk within an internal tax policy document.
 The document sets out stringent levels of controls and scrutiny to ensure that risks do not materialise, plus it states that tax risk will be kept to a minimum level.

 This policy document also specifies the processes to verify that the correct amount of tax is paid and that all required disclosures are provided to the tax authorities.
-Tax calculations and payments are reviewed internally by the Financial Controllers; payments for Corporation Tax are approved by the UK Head of Finance.
+Tax calculations and payments are reviewed internally by the Financial Controllers; payments for Corporation Tax are approved by the Financial Controllers.

 4. Fleetcor UK Working with HMRC

 All dealings with the tax authorities and other relevant bodies are conducted in a collaborative, courteous and timely manner.
-The UK Head of Finance and Financial Controllers meet formally on a regular basis for a business review meeting with HMRC.
+The UK CFO and Financial Controller meet formally on a regular basis for a business review meeting with HMRC.

 5. Tax Governance and Management of Risks in Fleetcor UK